lubeda/EsphoMaTrix/README.md

 - [Awtrix](https://awtrixdocs.blueforcer.de/#/)
 - [PixelIt](https://docs.bastelbunker.de/pixelit/)

-The DIY solutions have their pros and cons, i am still using an awtrix.
+The other DIY solutions have their pros and cons, i am still using an awtrix ;-).
 But the cons are so big (after my opinion) that i started an esphome.io variant with an optimized homeassistant integration.
 The main reason, for me is the homeassistant integration.

 ## State

-**This is a somehow usable version!**
+**This is a usable version!**

-It is not as mature as awtrix and pixeltIt but it's doing what **i** need.
-I am not shure about the copyright of the font and the icons i use so this repo has only a sample icons included and the font has to be included like all fonts in esphome (see installation).
+It is not as feature rich as awtrix and pixeltIt but it's doing what **i** need.
 In professional terms it is a beta version.
-From the structure of the source code it is a _chaos_ ;-) version.
+From the structure of the source code it is not a _clean_ ;-) version.
 There will be possibly breaking changes in the upcomming code.

 See it in action [youtube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (no sound but subtitles)

 ## Features

 Based a on a 8x32 RGB matrix it displays a clock, the date and up to 16 other screens provided by home assistant.
 Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see installation).
 The values/text can be updated or deleted from the display queue.
 Each screen has a lifetime, if not refreshed it will disapear.

+### working sample

+You can use the ehmtx32.yaml as sample for an ESP.
+As mentioned you have to edit to your needs, so check font, icons, board and the GPIO port for your display.

 # Installation